maxcelant/leetcode/completed/Range Sum of BST.md

 #### Notes
 ---
-Walk the tree DFS style.
-Keep track of a global count for the result.
-If the current node is within range, add it to the total.
-If the `low` value is less than the current node, then we can go left some more.
-Same goes with `high` and going right.
+Instead of brute force checking all the nodes, if we find that the current node is smaller than `low`, then we should only explore it's right subtree, because those are larger.
+Same rule applies for `high`.

 #### Code
 ---